bscotch/spritely/README.md

 Spritely identifies the edge pixels and creates a border around them that is the same color and mostly transparent, so that interpolation will not so dramatically impact the edges of your images.
+We call this "<dfn>Alphalining</dfn>" (like "outlining", but with a nearly-invisible line).

 ### Excessive padding